 Morisada’s pictures of Edo nigirizushi include tamagoyaki (rolled omelet), shirauo (icefish), tuna sashimi, kohada (gizzard shad), and sweet anago (conger eel).
 There is also shrimp.
 This is almost the same as a typical Edomae sushi lineup today.
 It is rare to see icefish nigirizushi now, but in the Edo period (1603–1868) there were fertile shirauo fishing grounds around Tsukishima near Edo.
 Shōgun Tokugawa Ieyasu was said to enjoy the dish.

 One piece of sushi was 8 mon and a tamagoyaki was 16 mon.
-If we take , this means one piece was under ¥100.
+If we take 1 mon as equivalent to ¥12, this means one piece was under ¥100.
 Compared with the two pieces for ¥100 on the cheapest plate at a contemporary conveyor-belt sushi restaurant, this is a little expensive, but still quite reasonable.
 The tamagoyaki was twice the price because eggs were a luxury item that cost from 7 to 20 mon—a somewhat different situation from today.

 The nigiri form of sushi was invented by sushi chef Hanaya Yohei around 200 years ago.
 Morisada wrote of his famous shop Yohei-zushi in the Ryōgoku district.

 The Great Kantō Earthquake of 1923 led to a falloff in customers, but the shop held a high reputation until it closed its doors in 1930.
 An 1883 book singled out for praise the shrimp sushi, tamagoyaki, and datemaki (a sweet rolled omelet made with fish paste).